-- All studies involving human or wild animal blood or blood products must be considered a BSL-2 study and involve BSL-2 laboratory procedures and equipment under the supervision of a Qualified Scientist.
+- All studies involving human or wild animal blood or blood products should be considered a BSL-2 study and must be conducted at a BSL-2 lab under the supervision of a Qualified Scientist.

-- All studies involving domestic animals may be considered a BSL-1 study.
+- Studies involving domestic animal blood may be considered a BSL-1 study.

 - Human breast milk of unknown origin, unless certified free of HIV and Hepatitis C and domestic unpasteurized animal milk must be considered BSL-2 agents.

 - Studies of human body fluids, where the sample can be identified with a specific person, must ALSO be considered a Human Subjects project and have IRB review and informed consent.

 - A project involving a student researcher using their own body fluids (if not cultured):

 - may be conducted in a home setting;

 - must have IRB approval if the body fluid is serving as a measure of an effect of an experimental procedure on the student researcher; and